Network-Intelligence/Firesec/docs/eula.md

 ## Rightholder Contact Information
 Should you have any questions concerning this Agreement, or if you desire to contact the Rightholder for any reason, please contact our Customer Service Department at:

-Network Intelligence India Pvt.
+Network Intelligence Pvt.
 Ltd.
 204, Ecospace IT Park, Andheri East, Mumbai.
 India
 E-mail: info@firesec.io
 Web site : www.firesec.io

 * * *
-© 2021 Network Intelligence India Pvt.
+&copy; 2018-{{ "now" | date: "%Y" }} Network Intelligence Pvt.
 Ltd. All Rights Reserved.

  The Software and any accompanying documentation are copyrighted and protected by copyright laws and international copyright treaties, as well as other intellectual property laws and treaties.